SinTh0r4s/ExampleMod1.7.10/README.md

  - Git Tags integration for versioning
  - GitHub CI
  - [Jitpack](https://jitpack.io) CI

-### Motivation

-We had our fair share in struggles with build scripts for Minecraft Forge.
-There are quite a few pitfalls from non-obvious error messages.
-This Example Project provides you a build system you can adapt to over 90% of Minecraft Forge mods and can easily be updated if need be.

 ### Files
  - [`build.gradle`](https://github.com/SinTh0r4s/ExampleMod1.7.10/blob/main/build.gradle): This is the core script of the build process.
 You should not need to tamper with it, unless you are trying to accomplish something out of the ordinary. __Do not touch this file!
 You will make a future update near impossible if you do so!__